ericwikman/cinque.xyz/docs/Roadmap.md

 ## v2 - 1985 Release

 This release focuses on all the additional features of Lotus 1-2-3 v2 as well as include features of SuperCalc 3 and MultiPlan v2.
-Some features that SuperCalc and MultiPlan introduced were immitated in later releases of VisiCalc and Lotus 1-2-3.
-So don't take this feature list to be an exhaustive list of features first premiered by SuperCalc or MultipPlan, just features that were not included in VisiCalc or Lotus 1-2-3 v1A.
+Some features that SuperCalc and MultiPlan introduced were imitated in later releases of VisiCalc and Lotus 1-2-3.
+So don't take this feature list to be an exhaustive list of features first premiered by SuperCalc or MultiPlan, just features that were not included in VisiCalc or Lotus 1-2-3 v1A.
 The point of this release branch of Cinque is to bring it up to speed with all major features of spreadsheets available in the market in 1985.

-### v2.0 - SuperCalc 3
+## v2.0 - SuperCalc 3

 - [ ] Goto column
 - [ ] Goto row